North Nicosia: Economy

 North Nicosia is the financial and economic centre of Northern Cyprus.
 In 2012, Lefkoşa District had 39.9% of the workplaces and 49.5% of the employees in Northern Cyprus.
 The Central Bank of Northern Cyprus is located on the Bedrettin Demirel Avenue.
-The city has seen great urban growth in the last decades, but the authorities have been criticized over the lack of city planning.
+The city has seen great urban growth in the last decades, but the authorities have been criticised over the lack of city planning.
 Between 2008 and 2010, the construction rates in the North Nicosia urban area grew by 23.9%, with the largest boom observed in the construction of new industrial facilities in the city, which grew by 87.5% over two years.
 North Nicosia also grew in importance as a centre of commerce as the construction of offices grew by 74.2%.
 Recently, programmes have been put to place to regulate the growth of the city that has expanded uncontrollably.
 North Nicosia has been identified as a city with a high amount of development and welfare.

 One aspect of North Nicosia that gives it the advantage for economical growth is its central position in Northern Cyprus, where transport links from Kyrenia, Famagusta and Morphou intersect.
-North Nicosia is home to the Nicosia International Fair and an Organized Industrial Area, where many businesses and manufacturers are located.
+North Nicosia is home to the Nicosia International Fair and an Organised Industrial Area, where many businesses and manufacturers are located.
 Their location, along with other facilities such as the large sports complex, were chosen to be on the connection between the highways linking Morphou to Famagusta.
 North Nicosia hugely influences the economy of the surrounding district, as far as the Ercan International Airport, along with Dikomo in the Girne District.